 Jaws is one of many average NES games.
-Oddly, it was done by the same developer who brought us the arcade version of Wonder Boy.
+Oddly, it was done by the same developer as the arcade version of Wonder Boy.

-Press and hold Up + Left + B on Controller 2, then hit Reset to enable the following functions.
+Hold Up + Left + B on Controller 2 and press Reset to enable the following functions.

 At the title screen, press Left / Right to increase/decrease the sample number (or Up / Down to use increments of 10).
 A plays the sample, B cancels.
 A two-digit number appears in the center of the screen representing the current sample number.

 Normal samples are from 00 to 1E.
-Most of samples above 25 will hang up the console.
-Sample number 10 is unused in the game.
+Most samples above 25 will hang the console.
+Sample 10 is unused in the game.

-During gameplay, press Start on Controller 1 to pause the game.
-Then, press and hold one of the following buttons on Controller 2 and press Start on Controller 1 to get the corresponding shortcuts:
+During gameplay, press Start on Controller 1 to pause the game, then hold one of the following buttons on Controller 2 and press Start on Controller 1 to get the corresponding shortcuts:

 - Map mode: A gives "You've hit Jaws!", B gives "You've hit something!"

 - Diving mode: A exits the mode, B kills Jaws, and A + B gives an extra nine lives.